pdpipe/pdpipe/README.rst

 Pipeline Arithmetics
 ~~~~~~~~~~~~~~~~~~~~

-Alternatively, you can add pipeline stages together:
+Alternatively, you can create pipelines by adding pipeline stages together:

 .. code-block:: python